 where idt is the identation string and the <lhs_i> <token> <rhs_i> are in cs.

-val cmd_def : keyword -> string -> string -> string
+val cmd_def : keyword -> string -> string -> stringcmd_def keyword ident body returns a string in the grammar:

 <keyword> <ident> :=